angela-boyadjian/CPP-Project-Template/README.md

 # CPP-Project-Template
-A template for a simple CMake-based C++ project
+A template for a simple CMake-based C++ Epitech project

 ## HOW TO USE